jrocho/ILIAS-Etherpad-Lite-Plugin/README.md

 As of v1.0.0 the Etherpad-Lite Plugin contains support for the EtherpadLite *ep_headings* plugin.
 To install Etherpad-Lite Plugins in Etherpad-Lite please configure an admin user in your *settings.json* (in the Etherpad-Lite folder) and then open the URL http://YOUR-PAD-SERVER/admin/plugins

-### 2. Copy pad.js to Etherpad Lite installation
+### 2. Copy pad.js / pad.css to Etherpad Lite installation

-   Copy the file pad.js.sample to *"src/static/custom/pad.js"* within your etherpad-lite (server) folder.
+   Copy the file pad.js.sample to *"src/static/custom/pad.js"* and pad.css.sample to *"src/static/custom/pad.css"* within your etherpad-lite (server) folder.
 It adds the functionality to add/remove individual functions from within ILIAS.

 ### 3. Copy Plugin to ILIAS